dlstreamer/dlstreamer/docs/source/architecture_2.0/cpp_interfaces.md

 ## Abstract interfaces for C++ elements

-Additionally, this Intel® DL Streamer sub-component defines abstract interfaces [Source](./api_ref/class_dlstreamer_Source) , [Transform](./api_ref/class_dlstreamer_Transform) and [Sink](./api_ref/class_dlstreamer_Sink) used as base interfaces for all C++ and GStreamer elements.
+Additionally, this DL Streamer sub-component defines abstract interfaces [Source](./api_ref/class_dlstreamer_Source) , [Transform](./api_ref/class_dlstreamer_Transform) and [Sink](./api_ref/class_dlstreamer_Sink) used as base interfaces for all C++ and GStreamer elements.
 These interfaces take unified pointers to